alexanderovie/datos/docs/classes/AppDataTasksReadyResultInfo.md

 > `optional` **endpoint\_html**: `string`

-Defined in: main.ts:211598
+Defined in: main.ts:212128

-URL for collecting the results of the Apple App Reviews HTML task if HTML tasks are not supported in the specified endpoint, the value will be null
+URL for collecting the results of the Apple app_reviews HTML task if HTML tasks are not supported in the specified endpoint, the value will be null

 #### Implementation of